JinlongWukong/vrlab/README.md

 ## README
 This tool is primary used for parsing VIRL topology file to build its topology using qemu + linux bridge

-currentlly support devices: xrv9k, csr1000v, asav, n9k, linux
+currently supported devices: xrv9k, csr1000v, asav, n9k, linux

 ### How TO USE